PowerPoint for Zoom

 Try to keep the slides to about one for each minute you speak.

-This is an easy one.
 The less time you spend reading your own slides, and the more time you connect with the audience, the stronger and more confident you appear.
 That means you need to rehearse more for a presentation that uses slides, than for one that doesn’t.